maxwroc/TabSwitch/README.md

 # TabSwitch - Browser extension
-Adds keyboard shortcut for switching to previously activated tab.
+Adds keyboard shortcut for switching to previous active tab.
 By default it is Ctrl+Q.

 ## Assigning custom keyboard shortcut - in Chrome
 Go to: